-In BEIS, a career in Government Project Delivery means working on a wide range of programmes and projects.
-Changing the Business, Energy, Science and Industry sectors and making a real difference to the nation.
+In BEIS, a career in Government Project Delivery means you'll be playing a key role in changing the Business, Energy, Science and Industry sectors, making a real difference to the nation!

-Whether it's delivering creative solutions for climate change or working on Net Zero, BEIS has some of the most fascinating and complex projects in government today.
-We are looking for senior project managers to help us lead and deliver these.
+Whether it's delivering creative solutions for climate change and the Government's Net Zero commitments, energy efficiency, implementing the UK Industrial Strategy or building future economic partnerships with other nations, BEIS has some of the most fascinating and complex projects in government today.
 What will the successful candidate be doing?

 What we are looking for

-We are seeking a highly motivated Project Manager, who is looking to develop themselves and their career.
-We'd like someone who is:
+We are seeking a highly motivated Project Support Officer, who is looking to develop themselves and their career.
+We'd like someone who:

-It would be desirable for you to have a recognised accreditation in professional project management such as PRINCE2 Practitioner, MSP Practitioner or APM Practitioner Qualification and/or have successfully completed the Civil Service PLP or MPLA course.
+It would be desirable for you to have a recognised accreditation in professional project management such as PRINCE2 Practitioner, Managing Successful Programmes Practitioner or APM Practitioner Qualification, but this is not essential.
 We will support you in achieving such a qualification in post if you don't have one.
 Experience/Skills

-Candidates must have relevant experience of Project Delivery leadership in a highly complex and/or high risk public sector (or similar) projects or programme.
+Candidates must have relevant experience of Project Delivery in either a low to medium complex public sector (or similar) project or programme.